Overtourism: Causes

 The rise of low-cost carriers (LCCs), the availability of inexpensive intercity bus service, and the popularity of cruise ship travel are assumed to have contributed to complaints about overtourism.
 In academic literature government policy, the ambitions of service providers in tourist destinations, as well as the influence of social media are considered enablers of overtourism.

 Airbnb and similar online accommodation services have been accused of triggering an increase in tourists due to lower prices, compared to hotels or other establishments.
 Airbnb claims it attempts to route guests to less crowded destinations.
-There is also the issue of Airbnb's leading to fewer affordable housing opportunities for residents, increased rent prices, and loss of social community within neighborhoods.
+Airbnb is also claimed to have led to fewer affordable housing opportunities for residents, increased rent prices, and loss of social community within neighborhoods.

 The experience economy and changing lifestyle patterns have been blamed for the increased use of leisure facilities, contributed to a monoculture of hospitality facilities.

 Instagram tourism has been implicated as a cause of overtourism.